-As a leading and ambitious local authority there might be a reputational risk if we didn't adopt Care Experience as a protected characteristic in light of the recommendation of the Independent Review of Children's Social Care and the national campaign, led by care experienced people which currently has 92 local authorities signed up.
+As a leading and ambitious local authority there might be a reputational risk if we didn't adopt Care Experience as a protected characteristic in light of the recommendation of the Independent Review of Children's Social Care and the national campaign, led by care experienced people which currently has 101 local authorities signed up.

 North Yorkshire is an innovative local authority.
 We created the Moving On Up network which champions apprenticeships for Care Leavers.
 The network is sector leading and influential with policy makers, employers, local authorities and training providers.
-The last Moving On Up network was dedicated to the topic of Protected Characteristics.
-Held on the 14th May 2024 there were over 200 attendees who provided mixed reviews from Local Authorities who had adopted care experience as a protected characteristic.
-Some felt they had adopted it but weren't sure what they would do differently as a result, whilst others had adopted it and had made some progress on areas such as ringfencing opportunities for care leavers, which is something we have been doing for a number of years.
+The Moving On Up network held on the 14th May 2024 had over 200 attendees who provided mixed reviews from Local Authorities who had adopted care experience as a protected characteristic.
+Some felt they had adopted it but weren't sure what they would do differently as a result.
+Others had adopted it and had made some progress on areas such as ringfencing opportunities for care leavers, which is something we have been doing for a number of years.